Usman Peerzada: Actor

 Usman started his acting career from his college in 1974 in different plays and dramatic festivals.
 In 1976, he got an offer for the lead role in Pakistan's first English-language film, Beyond the Last Mountain.

 Director and producer

 Usman has directed, produced, written and acted in the Urdu-language movie Nazdeekiyan in 1986 and also directed, produced, written and acted in the Punjabi-language movie Gori Dyan Jhanjran in 1989, both receiving critical acclaim.
+In order to finance Nazdeekiyan he sold off his cars, but it eventually turned out to be a hit at the box-office.

 In television he directed and wrote the PTV drama Sofia (1992), co-starring his wife Samina and which became popular.

+In 1997, he directed the movie Karz, with the script written by Khalil-ur-Rehman Qamar, which remains the last movie he has directed.